-I am participating in NYC Midnight’s Short Story Challenge again this year.
-At the start time for the challenge, we are assigned a genre, a subject ,and a character.
+the I am participating in the NYC Midnight Short Story Challenge again this year.
+At the start time for the challenge, we are assigned a genre, a subject, and a character.
 I was assigned drama, a photo shoot, and a composer.
 We have eight days to write and submit a 2500 word short story within those parameters.

 Last year, I didn’t make it into the top five in my heat, but I did receive an honourable mention for my short horror story, Cat Scratch Fever.
 My goal this year is to make it into the top five so that I can advance to Round Two.
 Wish me luck.
 Here’s my submission: